hfcokmez/PokemonBattleAnalysis/README.md

 # Pokemon Battle Analysis
-In this application, pokemon.csv dataset with 800 Pokemon features and combats.csv dataset containing 50 thousand battle results of these Pokemons were used.
+In this project, pokemon.csv dataset with 800 Pokemon features and combats.csv dataset containing 50 thousand battle results of these Pokemons were used.
 Pokemon dataset contains Pokemon names, type 1 and type 2, hp, attack, defense, sp.
 Attack, sp. defense, and speed information.
 And in the light of this information, Pokemons that are